Your catalyst for growth.

 How are Distributions Paid?

-The Constitution provides that the Responsible Entity will (if appropriate) make distributions out of the net balance in the proceeds fund every quarter.
+The Constitution provides that the Responsible Entity will (if appropriate) make distributions out of the net balance in the proceeds every month or quarter (subject to trust distribution periods).
 The Responsible Entity determines the amount to be distributed.
 Any net income (after expenses) received into the proceeds fund that are not distributed to investors, remain the property of the Trust (and therefore unit holders/investors).

 Generally, a portion of the distributed income you receive will be tax advantaged, resulting in less income tax being payable on that distribution in the year it is received.